An abscess in the mouth is not the most pleasant thing to experience.

 Failing to take swift corrective action may result in more of the teeth and gums being infected and your overall bodily health being impacted too.

-The abscess if left untreated will eventually find a way of discharging.
+The abscess if left untreated will eventually find a way of emptying, or discharging.

 This is often through a hollow tunnel, known as a fistula.
 This tunnel will pass through bone and skin to allow the pus to drain.